 Please submit a single Python3 file (.py) that contains the full code for this assignment, i.e., the connection to the database and the execution of the four queries.
-The code must print the results of all four queries Q1-Q4 (one after another) when executed as submitted.
+The code must print the results of all four queries Q1-Q4 (one after another) when executed as submitted (Hint: Set up another virtual machine and try whether it runs).
 We will not debug your code, for example, change some variable to make it work.
-Therefore, please double-check that your Python3 code works as expected and that all four queries are executed.
+Therefore, please double-check that your Python3 code works as expected and that all four queries are executed (recall that queries Q3 and Q4 need to be formulated by yourself as described in Section 2.5).